How does Marfan syndrome affect the eyes?

 What is Marfan syndrome?

-Marfan syndrome is a genetic condition that causes abnormal development of the body’s connective tissue, which is the structure inside the body that holds everything together.
-When the connective tissue is flawed, it can affect the growth and form of many different areas of the body.
+Marfan syndrome is a genetic condition that causes abnormal development of the body’s connective tissue, the network of tissues that supports, connects and provides structure throughout the body.
+When the connective tissue is flawed, it can affect the growth and form of the eyes and many other areas of the body.

-“Marfan” comes from the French pediatrician Antoine Marfan, who discovered the condition in 1896.
+“Marfan” comes from the French pediatrician Antoine Marfan, who first described it in a young patient in 1896.

 Some parts of the body that Marfan syndrome can impact include: